Henley & Partners: Wealth Migration Report

 The report has been criticized for several methodological errors.
 The New World Wealth, which produces the report, has one staff member, Andrew Amoils.
 The report does not use official tax records, airline data, or direct surveys of high-net-worth individuals.
 Despite how its data its presented, the report does not track actual physical migration.
 It instead relies heavily on LinkedIn data, meaning updates to profile locations can count as migration in the report.
 Madeleine Sumption, director of Migration Observatory at the University of Oxford said the report's figures were "not reliable".

 The 2025 report's definition of private wealth included bonds, gold and crypto holdings but excluded property.
 Despite the new report excluding property, it still showed an increase in the number of millionaires, leading Amoils to admit it never included property in previous reports, despite wrongly claiming to do so otherwise previously.
 An analysis of the data also showed it exhibited more odd numbers, zeroes and fives than would be expected, suggesting the data had been inputted or adjusted manually.
-Amoils said that regarding liquid wealth, including bond and crypto holdings, assesment was made by looking at the wider market and then distributing those figures at a population level, rather than tracking individual holdings.
+Amoils said that regarding liquid wealth, including bond and crypto holdings, assessment was made by looking at the wider market and then distributing those figures at a population level, rather than tracking individual holdings.